 There is one aid station you will pass by twice.
 It has water, GU electrolyte drink, and GU gels.
 We’re cupless so don’t forget to bring your own cup.

-All runners must leave the second aid station by TBA a.m.
+All runners must leave the second aid station by 9:30 a.m.
 Anyone who doesn’t make this cutoff will ride back to the start area with the volunteers.
-The course closes at 11:00 a.m and all racers need to be off the mountain by noon.
+The course closes at 11:00 a.m and all racers need to be off the mountain by then.

 All racers will walk about 1.6 miles down from the finish line at the top, on Skyline and High Roads to get to the top of the Lower Lift.
 From there you can either take the ski lift down OR ride the Alpine Slide to the bottom where the post-race festivities and awards are happening.